charles-uno/resume/resume.md

 # Summary

+Twelve years of experience with distributed Linux systems.

 Twelve years experience with Python and distributed Linux systems.
-Emphasis on automation and validation using Docker, CI/CD pipelines, and REST APIs.
+Emphasis on the server side using Docker, CI/CD pipelines, and REST APIs.
 Open to opportunities in cloud infrastructure, back-end development, or somewhere in between.

 <!---

+SERVER SIDE

 TODO: "at scale"
 TODO: OpenStack